🧂Physical Chemistry II

 Electrode Kinetics

 Once thermodynamics says a reaction can happen, kinetics determines how fast.
-These equations describe current as a function of the driving force (overpotential) at the electrode surface.
+These equations describe current density as a function of the driving force (overpotential) at the electrode surface.

 Butler-Volmer Equation

-• j=j0[exp(αaFηRT)exp(αcFηRT)]j = j_0\left[\exp\left(\frac{\alpha_a F\eta}{RT}\right) - \exp\left(\frac{-\alpha_c F\eta}{RT}\right)\right] is the master equation for electrode kinetics, relating current density to overpotential η\eta
+j=j0[exp(αaFηRT)exp(αcFηRT)]j = j_0\left[\exp\left(\frac{\alpha_a F\eta}{RT}\right) - \exp\left(\frac{-\alpha_c F\eta}{RT}\right)\right]

 Tafel Equation

-Compare: Butler-Volmer vs. Tafel—Butler-Volmer is exact but complex; Tafel is the high-overpotential approximation that gives you linear plots.
-Use Butler-Volmer near equilibrium, Tafel when η>100|\eta| > 100 mV.
-Exam questions often ask when each applies.
+Compare: Butler-Volmer vs. Tafel.
+Butler-Volmer is the complete description valid at all overpotentials; Tafel is its high-overpotential approximation that yields convenient linear plots.
+Use Butler-Volmer (or its linearized form) near equilibrium, and Tafel when η|\eta| is large.
+Exam questions often ask you to identify which regime applies.

 Mass Transport